 A threenager’s fashion opinions (or other particularities) may result in difficulty with simply getting out of the house in a timely manner.

-Abbey Kleinhardt of Romeo is mother to Robby, 10, Marion, 7, Josie, 6, Irene, 2, and Benjamin, 3 months.
+Abbey Kleinhardt of Romeo is mother to Robby, 10, Marion, 7, Josie, 6, Irene, 2, and Benjamin, 3 months at the time of publication.
 She was caught off guard by the “threenage behavior” Marion displayed.

 “She used to have tantrums daily about how her pants and socks felt,” Kleinhardt says.
 “She was also very particular about what shoes she wanted to wear.
 She would change multiple times before she would leave the house.